 Letters with circles on paper with lines, letters with slants all improve over time.
 Schools have access to a variety of techniques, tips and tricks when it comes to improving the handwriting of their pupils.
-There’s no doubt though that the vital starting point is being able to clearly demonstrate best practice.
+There’s no doubt though that the vital starting point is being able to clearly demonstrate best practices.

 From showing tripod grip and placing the helper hand in the early stages, to the finer details of joining up as things improve, your pupils initially learn best through observation.
-This is quickly followed up with referring to the WAGOLL on the classroom display and recreating it at their desk, and further reinforced by peer assessment, teacher support and an enormous amount of practice.
+This is quickly followed up with referring to the WAGOLL on the classroom display and recreating it at their desk and further reinforced by peer assessment, teacher support, and an enormous amount of practice.

 The most effective way of achieving all this is by using a good quality classroom visualiser – please watch the video for a demonstration

 In the brief, using a visualiser to support teaching letter formation is effective because:

 - You’re avoiding awkwardly writing vertically on the wall, blocking the view for some pupils and having your back to the class

 - Your hand and the pen are much larger under the optical zoom – pupils can see the finer details of your writing as it’s being written

 - You can showcase other pupils’ work for peer review – what’s correct and incorrect about it?

 - You can annotate over and magnify certain elements of a letter or a join between two letters